wso2/docs-apk/en/docs/get-started/quick-start-guide-with-cp.md

 ## Step 4 - Manage API From Control Plane

-1. Login to the Publisher Console ([https://am.wso2.com/publisher](https://am.wso2.com/publisher)) of the WSO2 API Manager.
+1. Login to the Publisher Console (<a href="https://am.wso2.com/publisher" target="_blank">https://am.wso2.com/publisher</a>) of the WSO2 API Manager.

     you can see the deploy EmployeeService API as below.

     [![ControlPlane API](../assets/img/control-plane/cp-overview.png)](../assets/img/control-plane/cp-overview.png)

-2. Once you click the API you will redirect to overciew page.
+2. Once you click the API you will be redirected to the overview page.

     [![ControlPlaneOverview API](../assets/img/control-plane/main-overview.png)](../assets/img/control-plane/main-overview.png)

-3. Now you can edit portal cnfigurations such as basic info, documentation etc.
+3. Now you can edit portal configurations such as basic info, documentation etc.

     [![ControlPlaneBasic API](../assets/img/control-plane/portal-conf.png)](../assets/img/control-plane/portal-conf.png)